mdbergmann/cl-gserver/README.md

 - the return value of 'receive' function has always been a bit of an obstacle.
 So now it is ignored for `tell` and `ask`.
 In both cases a `reply` function can be used to reply to a sender. `reply` implicitly uses `*sender*` but can be overriden (see 'long running and asynchronous operations in receive').
 The 'receive' function return value is still relevant for `ask-s`, but now it doesn't need to be a `cons`.
 Whatever is returned is received by `ask-s`.

-- the lparallel dependency was removed to reduce dependencies.
-However, the cons-queue of lparallel is very fast (used for unbounded message queue) so an additional 'sento-high-speed-queue' asdf system has been added to bring back the lparallel cons-queue if performance is critical.
-It brings an additional 10%-30% boost.

 - 'utils' package has been split to 'timeutils' for i.e. ask-timeout condition, and 'miscutils' for i.e. filter function.

 ### Version history